stimilsina24/R/README.md

-### Practice datasets
+### Pre-clinical datasets
-I will be uploading bulk RNA seq analysis in R for practice purposes using published or clinical datasets.
+I will be uploading bulk RNA seq analysis in R for practice purposes using published or online datasets from cell line or mouse studies.